imintinvestors/imintinvestors.com/content/article/20180319-what-the-market-has-learned.md

 | 2017 Q3 |    4748 |  7392 |
 | 2017 Q4 |    5808 |  8744 |

+> Imint would have become cash flow positive within the time frame Mr. Lifvendahl stated with the costs they had at the time.

 From the above can be deduced that Imint would have become cash flow positive within the time frame Mr. Lifvendahl stated with the costs they had at the time.
 But it is also obvious that sometime after that point in time they changed their plans and decided to significantly increase the costs.
-One can assume that that decision was driven by the wish to increase the sales capacity and to expedite the development of the new products, but it can also not be excluded that having about SEK 50 million in the bank influenced the decision to increase the burn rate.
+One can assume that that decision was driven by the wish to _increase the sale capacity_ and to expedite the development of the _new products_, but it can also not be excluded that having about SEK 50 million in the bank influenced the decision to increase the burn rate.

+> It can also not be excluded that having about SEK 50 million in the bank influenced the decision to increase the burn rate.

 ## Few New Customers

 One of the more important things the market has learned was not divulged in a press release but rather by the lack of press releases.
-Especially by the lack of a bigger number of new customers in a year so clearly communicated to be a land grab year.
-Yes Imint has by now landed contract with three big of the five biggest Android handset makers.
+Especially by the lack of a bigger number of new smart phone customers in a year so clearly communicated to be a land grab year.
+Yes, Imint has by now landed contract with three big of the five biggest Android handset makers.
 That is a great achievement.
-But given the fact of their high volume rebates it is more worrying that Imint has so far not been able to land more then for smaller smartphone manufacturers and none them in China.
+But given the fact of their high volume rebates it is more worrying that Imint has so far not been able to land more smaller smartphone manufacturers and none them in China.
 In fact only three new customers in total where named and released phones with Vidhance during 2017.
+That is only one more then the year before.
+2018 on the other hand has started out better and we have had two new independent customers so far.

+> Only three new customers in total where named and released phones with Vidhance during 2017.

 In order to make a significant profit with Vidhance Video Stabilization Imints need to efficently sell and integrate their product into a large number of small and midsized brands.
 Just selling to the five or ten biggest players will likely not be enough.
-During 2017 they have not been able to prove their ability to scale up their sales, support and integration oranization in an efficient manner.
+During 2017 they have not been able to prove their ability to scale up their sales, support and integration organization in an efficient manner.

 ## Slow Auto Zoom Sales